About Us

 CAPS will create a workplace infused with creativity, collaboration, professional satisfaction, positivity, growth opportunities, and strong intra-unit communication.

-Contribute to a highly inclusive campus as a beacon for equity, inclusion, and social justice in programming, service provision, recruitment, curriculum involvement, and advocacy.
+Be a leader in promoting inclusive excellence in programming, service provision, recruitment, curriculum involvement, and advocacy.

 Mindful Innovation